 - Therapeutic Communities (TCs) are focused on the reintegration of the individual into society.
 They integrate broad-based community programs and help the patient learn how to socialize and function outside of an institutional setting.

 - Assertive Community Treatment (ACT) will emphasize the treatment of severe mental disorders with outreach to patients in small, community-oriented group settings.

 Your treatment providers will work with you during your stay at rehab to formulate an aftercare plan that will help you stay focused on your recovery after you leave their direct care.
 Outpatient programs, 12-step support groups and relapse prevention strategies will help you during the crucial, early phase of your recovery.

 If you or someone you love is struggling with addiction, consider seeking treatment right away.
 The pain experienced through a mental illness can have devastating consequences when left untreated.
+We employ a social model of addiction recovery in the Houston, Texas area.
 More Than Rehab is available 24/7, so we can get you the help you need, right away.
 Please call us: